 - Critical interventions

 Prerequisite: A valid Occupational First Aid Level 1 or 2 certificate.
-Candidates must be at least 16 years of age Please bring Occupational First Aid, Level 1 or 2 certificate and photo ID to class.
+Candidates must be at least 16 years of age.
+Please bring Occupational Firs Aid, Level 1 or Level 2 certificate and photo ID to class.

 Occupational First Aid, Level 3 • XOCH 0820

 This WorkSafe BC comprehensive first aid course covers the medical techniques considered to be within the responsibility of the first-aid attendant providing emergency care in industry.
 The program is 70 hours and the curriculum includes:

 - Basic life support and CPR (CPR A)

 - Critical airway and respiratory, interventions with C-spine management, including insertion of oral airways, use of oxygen therapy equipment and bag valve mask

 - Small wound, soft tissue and fracture management

 The final written exam is scheduled at the end of the course, with your practical skills tested throughout the course.

 Successful candidates will receive a certificate valid for three years.